Lee Sung-min (actor): 2013–2016: Major breakthroughs onscreen

 Lee made appearances in several films, including Marathon in 2005, but a considerable portion of his scenes were edited out.
-Inthough a considerable portion of his scenes were edited out.
+Although a considerable portion of his scenes were edited out.
 In 2006, he portrayed Seong-cheol, a humane gangster, in the low-budget film Silk Shoes, collaboratively produced by actors from the theater group Chaimu.
 While the film garnered attention in the industry, it did not achieve widespread public recognition.
 Lee subsequently made a breakthrough as a supporting actor in various films and dramas, including portraying characters such as Choi Man-ri, a scholar in The King's Letters, a pop columnist in Go Go 70s, and a chief prosecutor in The Unjust.

 Lee was personally recommended by Song Kang-ho for an audition for director Park Chan-wook's film Thirst.
 However, during the audition, when asked if he was close to Song Kang-ho, Lee honestly replied, "We're not close."
 As a result, Lee didn't pass the audition.
 Later, when Song Kang-ho asked him, "Why didn't you say we were close?"
 Lee reportedly responded, "To be honest, we weren't really close."

 In 2010, Lee gained significant attention for his portrayal of restaurant manager Seol Joon-seok in the MBC drama Pasta.
 Despite the character's unlikeable traits, Lee's performance as a villain who was hard to hate.
 He continued to appear in dramas such as Gloria, Listen to My Heart, films A Little Pond, and play The Story of Nulgeun the Thief.

 In 2011, Lee played the ambitious Dr. Go Jae-hak in the KBS 2TV drama Brain.
 Followed by the MBC drama My Princess, where he portrayed President Lee Young-chan, who pretended to be just and righteous while focusing on his own interests.
 Lee, who had often portrayed unlikeable villain roles, successfully underwent an image transformation in the 2012 MBC drama The King 2 Hearts.
 He received praise for his portrayal of Lee Jae-kang, the older brother of the protagonist (Lee Seung-gi) and the former Crown Prince.
 A few months later, Lee took on the role of trauma specialist Choi In-hyuk in the MBC drama Golden Time.
 His role was widely considered highly significant to the drama.
 Lee reportedly lost 7 kilograms to differentiate his portrayal from his previous doctor role in Brain, and an anecdote notes he used worn-out sneakers during filming to capture the essence of an emergency room doctor.
 Following the drama, Lee was widely recognized by the public as a lead actor.